timcdlucas/translucent_interpretable_ML_review/translucent.md

 ### Handling non-independent data

-The PanTHERIA data is an example of data that strongly violates assumptions of independently sampled data.
+The PanTHERIA dataset is an example of data that strongly violates assumptions of independently sampled data.
-The autocorrelation here arises due to common ancestors of species; two species that recently diverged from a common ancestor are likely to be more similar than species whose common ancestor is in the deep past.
+The autocorrelation here arises due to common ancestry of species; two species that recently diverged from a common ancestor are likely to be more similar than species whose common ancestor is in the deep past.
 This autocorrelation is typically handled with a phylogenetic random effect while other sources of autocorrelation such as time or space can be similarly handled with an appropriate random effects.
 The most commonly used random effect in ecological and evolutionary analyses is categorical random effects that can be used to model a wide variety of sources of autocorrelation such as multiple samples from a single individual, site or lab for example.